 OSGi version.
 If any non-numeric segments are encountered, or the end of

-the string, then the remaining version segments are 0
+the string, then the remaining version segments are 0.
+Any

 remaining content from the input version string is used as the qualifier.